stevans/minimal-mistakes/_posts/2020-09-10-reinvesting-dividends.md

 ---
 layout: single
-title:  "Quantifying the value of reinvesting dividends"
+title:  "Quantifying the value of reinvesting paid dividends"
 date:   2020-09-11
 ---
 I’ve always been fascinated by finance and investing.
 This might have something to do with being raised by an accountant who would often preach the virtues of saving for retirement, but I’m not sure.
 My interest even led me to give a talk to my friends in the UT astronomy department titled [Do You Want to Buy A Yacht?: Saving for retirement 101](https://github.com/OttoStruve/gsps/blob/gh-pages/slides/stevans_retirement.pdf) for fun.